NicelyCla/NicelyCla/README.md

-# I’m @NicelyCla, I'm a computer engineering student.
+# My names is Claudio

 # About me
 I'm an engineering student at the University of Parma.